How to use Amazon PPC: The Complete Guide for 2023

 As on any advertising platform, there are different kinds of keyword match types.

-Here’s an infographic showing the differences between these three keyword match types:
+Here’s a chart showing the differences between these three keyword match types:

 How to Set up Amazon PPC